 If you remained in debt instead of choosing a debt solution to help you, arguably, a mortgage broker may be equally as likely to refuse your mortgage request as if you had taken on an IVA to help you clear unsecured debts.
 For this reason, if you aim to get on the property ladder, it might be best to consider waiting until your debts are repaid.

 After you’ve repaid your debt, this may leave you in a better position to save for a house deposit and also begin improving your credit score in order to help you secure a mortgage.
 This may take some patience and time to get to this stage, but in the long-term this could give you access to better deals when buying a property.

 An Individual Voluntary Arrangement won’t completely bar you from buying a property with a mortgage, but it may make the process more of a challenge.
 However, for some people an IVA is the best option to help them clear their debts and become more financially stable.
 For more advice on your personal circumstances, and whether an IVA is the best solution for you, click the button below and one of our advisors will get in touch to help you.

 Buying a home is an exciting experience.
 However, struggling to make the payments while juggling other debts can be stressful – to say the least.
-Resolving your accounts with creditors is a more sensible decision and should be prioritised before getting a mortgage.
+Resolving your accounts with creditors may be a more sensible decision and should be prioritised before getting a mortgage.

 Ultimately, this will stop you getting on the property ladder for a few years but this decision should open up better deals and more options.
-In the long run, it’ll also be much better for your finances.
+In the long run, it could also be much better for your finances.